-The port reports a separate section for deferred outflows of resources.
-This represents a consumption of net position that applies to a future period(s) and so will not be recognized as an outflow of resources until then.
-The port classified deferred charges on refunding resulting from the difference in the carrying value of refunded debt and its reacquisition price amortized over the shorter of the life of the refunded or refunding debt as deferred outflows of resources.
+The port reports deferred inflows and outflows of resources.
+Deferred inflows of resources are acquisition of net assets by the port that are applicable to a future reporting period.
+Deferred outflows of resources are consumption of net assets by the port that are applicable to a future reporting period.
+The port classified deferred charges on refunding resulting from the difference in the carrying value of refunded debt and its reacquisition price amortized over the shorter of the life of the refunded or refunding debt as deferred Inflows and outflows of resources.